msaaydin/U-net-Segmentation/README.md

 Images in the retinal vessels dataset are cropped to 512 x 512.

 Images in the data set containing cell images are resized to 256 x 256.

+Ground truth images in the cell data set were prepared as multiple files, these image files were turned into a single image.